Currently, the large-scale use of fossil and nuclear fuels is one of the main features of what is known as an industrialized society.

 - University graduates who, in addition to their basic training, want practical expertise in the energy management field to broaden their career opportunities.

-Successful completion of the Program will enable you to be awarded the degree in Application of Renewable Energy.
+Successful completion of the Program will enable you to be awarded the degree in Specialization in APPLICATION OF RENEWABLE ENERGY.

 After successfully completing the Program, the student will receive the degree as awarded by the University where they have enrolled.